 Auto Apply lets you apply WooCommerce coupons automatically.
-It will apply only when the Cart Conditions that you have set are true.
+It will apply only when the Cart Conditions you set are true.

-Both of these features working in tandem mean that you can have a coupon like a BOGO deal be triggered automatically, surprising and delighting the customer.
+These features working in tandem mean that a coupon like a BOGO deal can be triggered automatically, surprising and delighting the customer.

 WooCommerce BOGO Plugin